derekeder/FusionTable-Map-Template/README.md

 # Fusion Table Searchable Map Template
 You want to put your data on a searchable, filterable map.
 This is a free, open source template to help you do it.

-**Note** [Beginning on June 11, 2018, Google will require you to enable billing with a credit card and have a valid API key](https://cloud.google.com/maps-platform/user-guide/) for all Google API projects, including this one.
+**Note** [Google now requires you to enable billing with a credit card and have a valid API key](https://cloud.google.com/maps-platform/user-guide/) for all Google API projects, including this one.
 [Read the guide on how these changes impact this template and instructions on getting your own API key](https://groups.google.com/forum/#!topic/fusion-table-map-template/JJMsd7wVQuM).

 [![Searchable Map Template screenshot](https://raw.github.com/derekeder/FusionTable-Map-Template/master/images/searchable-map-template-v1.2.jpg)](http://derekeder.github.io/FusionTable-Map-Template/)